-To determine if you are dealing with infertility, both you and your partner should participate in fertility testing.
-You’ll have a better idea of what’s causing your infertility issue after getting your test results, and you can use this information to come up with a strategy to help you get pregnant.
+If you aren’t sure you’re having problems getting pregnant, you and your partner should participate in fertility testing to get a better idea of what’s causing your fertility challenges.
+In many cases, a fertility specialist can use the information from infertility test results to come up with a strategy to help you get pregnant.

 Most common causes of infertility in women